SeregPie/DearImage/README.md

 `.fn.rotate270()`

-Rotates the image by 270 degrees clockwise.
+Rotates the image by 90 degrees counterclockwise.

 Returns a new instance of `PaperDuck`.
 Can also return the same instance, if no changes were made.